FDA to issue new guidance on Lasik risks

 According to the FDA, more than 95% of satisfied patients experience 20/20 vision after surgery, but potential risks include soreness, dry eyes, chronic pain, and blurred and double vision.

-The FDA said their recent study on Laski safety found up to two percent of patients reported difficulty performing daily activities without corrective lenses.
+The FDA said their recent study on Lasik safety found up to two percent of patients reported difficulty performing daily activities without corrective lenses.

 The FDA said they plan to issue guidance to clearly communicate the risks of the procedure to patients.